jomoeller/bda/README.md

 BDA - BCC Defect Analysis
 ****************************************************************************************

+The source code will be made online immediately after acceptance for publication in a peer-reviewed journal.

 Written by:
       Johannes J. Möller (johannes.moeller@fau.de),
       Department of Materials Science and Engineering, Institute I,